freaktechnik/eslint-plugin-botland/README.md

   `use-guarded-terminator` rule, since code after terminators can be reached.
 - `arg-types` Check argument count and types for methods.
 Should at the very least be able to check number of args, type of literals and direction literals.
-- `no-unassigned`/`no-unset` Check for variables to be set somewhere at some point if they aren't global.
 - `string-length` `debugLog` strings can at most have 50 characters.
 - `no-nan-in-init` warns about `getX`/`getY` resp. `entity.x`/`entity.y` being `NaN` inside the `init` code path.